Help Center

 Data Stores

-The first step of the How to Create Favorites Page Using Data Stores Module tutorial describes the Data Stores tab settings.
+The first step of the How to Create Favorites Page Using Data Stores Module tutorial is dedicated to the Data Stores tab settings.

 REST API Endpoints

-Learn more about REST API from the How to Display Custom Content Type Items Using REST API tutorial.
+The REST API functionality is described in the How to Display Custom Content Type Items Using REST API tutorial.

 That’s all.
 Now you know all about the WordPress JetEngine Dashboard settings.